 Chronic neurological conditions that can compromise respiratory functions or the handling of respiratory secretions, or increase the risk of aspiration, or those who lack the ability to take care of themselves.

 Women are eligible for subsidised seasonal influenza vaccination if they are Hong Kong residents and pregnant.

 Elderly are eligible for subsidised seasonal influenza and pneumococcal vaccinations if they are Hong Kong residents AND aged 65 years or above this year.

 Persons are eligible for subsidised seasonal influenza vaccination if they are Hong Kong residents AND aged between 50 and 64 years this year.

-the Registration Card for People with Disabilities (with indication of intellectual disability*); or
+the Registration Card for People with Disabilities (with indication of intellectual disability or mentally handicap); or

 Please bring along the above document.

 Persons are eligible for subsidised influenza vaccination if they are Hong Kong residents AND receiving the Disability Allowance issued by the Social Welfare Department (SWD).
 Please bring along the approval letter for Disability Allowance issued by SWD.